TrongOng/First-Website/README.md

 # first-website
- final project first website portolio
+ final project-first website
+ -Not responsive with mobile devices